eventprotocol/event-protocol-webapp/README.md

 // to build while the containter detached and up
 $ docker-compose -f docker-compose-dev.yml up -d --build
 ```

+# Accessing The Application
+1. On you web browser access `http://DOCKER_MACHINE_DEV_IP:3007` as found earlier

 # Running Tests
 1. Run tests using this command